luser-dr00g/pcomb/README.md

 So, pc9 finally implements lazy evaluation in the parsers, particularly the `plus` combinator which handles alternates.
 It tries the first one and returns a Suspension for the remainder.

+With ps/pc11, the program was rewritten following Hutton's earlier paper *Higher Order Functions for Parsing*.
+This reconstructs the parsers in a different manner, and with only a passing reference to Monads.
+He also describes modifying the character stream to provide row and column information which is then discarded by the parsers.
+Discarding this information is easiest to accomplish by building everything from the `<pred> satisfy` parser.
+This also turns out to be more efficient for certain parsers like `anyof` and `noneof` which otherwise would need to make fans of `alt` parsers to check each character individually.

+The paper also describes modifying the parsers to yield error messages upon failure instead of just an empty list of results.